 When my grandmother passed away in the spring of 2010, her funeral was held in the church that I grew up in.
 Returning to the church for the first time in nearly twenty years released a flood of memories and emotions.
 I realized how much that I had been missing, and I began to feel a need to again be a member of a church family.
 I wanted to be in a community where I could grow spiritually and be productive.
-I had thanked God many times for the examples of my family and my church, and now it was time for me to live a better example myself.
+I had thanked God many times for the examples of my family and now it was time for me to live a better example myself.

-We began to consider various denominations to decide which church that we should attend.
+We began to consider different denominations to decide which church that we would attend.
 It was frustrating because I had never liked the idea of denominations.
-They all had their own opinions, interpretations, customs, and rules.
+They all had their own interpretations, customs, and rules.
 I knew that there is only one God, so rather than being tied to a particular brand of Christianity, I had instead preferred to be simply “Christian.”
 Still, we had to select one, so we began to consider local churches.
 Methodist, Baptist, Church of Christ, independents — there were many to choose from, and we had not settled on one.